 - Avoiding businesses with a track record of controversies.

 The chart below illustrates the trend of investors who act sustainably also tend to invest sustainably.

-- The blue columns show the percentage of investors in each market who behave sustainably.
+- The blue columns show the percentage of investors in each country who behave sustainably.

-- The purple line shows the percentage of people in each market who invest sustainably.
+- The dark blue line shows the percentage of people in each country who invest sustainably.

 The study also found that certain behaviours are more likely than others to indicate whether a person invests in sustainable funds.

 - 62% of those who buy organic food also invest in sustainable investment funds.